ARTICLE ONE - NAME

 SECTION 4 - INELIGIBILITY

-A. A petition of the BLACK STUDENT UNION membership shall require a referendum to recall any Black Student Union Executive Board member from office.
-A valid petition shall contain the valid signatures and identification of fifty percent (50%), of the Black undergraduate student body.
+- A petition of the BLACK STUDENT UNION membership shall require a referendum to recall any Black Student Union Executive Board member from office.
+A valid petition shall contain the valid signatures and identification of fifty percent (50%), of BSU club members.

-B. The petition shall be submitted to the President for validation and referral to the Executive Board unless the petition is for the recall of the President and in that case the petition must be submitted to the Vice President for validation and referral to the Executive Board.
+- The petition shall be submitted to the President for validation and referral to the Executive Board unless the petition is for the recall of the President and in that case the petition must be submitted to the Vice President or Advisor for validation and referral to the Executive Board.

 SECTION 5 - VACANCIES

-C. Vacancies that occur as a result of the YES/NO Ballot shall be filled according to Article Seven, Section 3b.
+- Vacancies that occur as a result of a vote and shall be filled according to Article Seven, Section 3b.

-D. The President, with the approval of the Executive Board, shall make appointments to fill vacancies except in the case of vacancies as a result of the YES/NO Ballot used for the elections and in this case refer to Article Seven Section 3b.
+- The President, with the approval of the Executive Board, shall make appointments to fill vacancies except in the case of vacancies as a result of the voting used for the elections and in this case refer to Article Seven Section 3b.

 ARTICLE NINE - RATIFICATION OF THE CONSTITUTION

-A. Any ratification of the constitution requires a two-thirds vote of BSU members at a public referendum.
+- Any ratification of the constitution requires a two-thirds vote of BSU Executive members

-C. All proposed amendments will be reviewed by the Executive Board and presented to the membership.
-IN order for any amendment to be ratified it must have two-thirds favorable vote of those BSU members present and voting.
+- All proposed amendments will be reviewed by the Executive Board and presented to the membership.
+In order for any amendment to be ratified it must have two-thirds favorable vote of those BSU members present and voting.
 This procedure must occur within TEN (10), academic days after the board’s approval.

 ARTICLE TEN - BYLAWS

-B. The Executive Board shall vote within one meeting on said amendments.
+- The Executive Board shall vote within two meetings on said amendments.
 A Minimum of five (5) affirmative votes are necessary for approval.

-C. The next step is to take such amendments to the members of Black Student Union within 10 days after approval by the Executive Board.
+- The next step is to take such amendments to the members of Black Student Union within 5 days after approval by the Executive Board.